Topics List

 4M Rearranging linear equations and formulae including fractions, brackets, indices, roots; rearranging linear equations using factorisation; creating and using equations; reasoning problems using formulae.

-4S Enlargements with centre of enlargement and scale factor (drawing and describing); similar figures; negative and fractional scale factors; introduction of dy/dx.
+4S Enlargements with centre of enlargement and scale factor (drawing and describing); similar figures; negative and fractional scale factors; introduction of dy/dx within enlargements.

 4U Constructions: equidistant points, mid points of lines, perpendicular bisectors, loci, triangles; scale drawings; reasoning problems including constructions.